Robert Neustrom: 'We came around' Dargan Southard, email@example.com

 “When you get up there and you try to hit because you think the scouts want to see you hit, then the next thing you know, you’re chasing and in a slump.”

-Neustrom admitted “it’s impossible” to completely block out external chatter, adding that he’s dwelled on what scouts might want to see at various points through the season.
-While his average never dipped below .300 this year, Neustrom did have just 20 RBIs through Iowa’s first 37 games.
+Neustrom admitted “it’s impossible” to completely block out external chatter, adding that he’s dwelled on what scouts might want to see at various points in the season.
+While his average never dipped below .300 this year, Neustrom had only 20 RBIs through Iowa’s first 37 games.
 He’s since driven in 16 over his previous 14 contests.

 All 30 major league teams — at some point — have reached out to Neustrom, who currently sits 188th in Baseball America’s latest prospect rankings, 44th in D1Baseball.com’s analytical college hitters rankings and 62nd on the site’s midseason college top 150.

 “Doubt he lasts past the 4th round if he continues to perform,” D1Baseball.com’s director of college scouting David Seifert wrote in a chat when the midseason rankings were released on April 12.
 “He’s always hit at Iowa, as well as in the Cape last summer.”

 The Neustroms have leaned on an adviser to help him through the process, his parents choosing to stay removed from the bulk of the draft buildup.
 The intensity has ramped up as the draft inches closer (June 4-6), with his father, Tim, saying the adviser provides information on a weekly basis.

 “It’s going to work out the way it works, as it’s intended to be,” Tim Neustrom said.
 “Robert knows that whatever the way it works out in the end, that’s the way it’s going to be.
 A lot of it could be by fate, a lot of it could be through hard work and some could just be through luck as well.”